 This accidental discovery would lead him to develop what we now know as the modern-day microwave oven.
 Over the years, this kitchen device has become one more item that makes domestic work that much easier.

 Yet questions surrounding the safety of microwave ovens remain.
 Is the radiation used by these ovens safe for humans?
 Is the same radiation destroying the nutrients in our food?
 And what about that study performed on plants fed microwave-heated water (more on this later)?

-To answer some of the most popular (and pressing) questions surrounding microwaves, we asked the opinion of three medical professionals: Natalie Olsen, a registered dietitian and exercise physiologist; Natalie Butler, a registered dietitian; and Dr. Karen Gill, a pediatrician.
+To answer some of the most popular (and pressing) questions surrounding microwaves, we asked the opinion of three medical professionals: Natalie Olsen, RD, LD, ACSM EP-C, a registered dietitian and exercise physiologist; Natalie Butler, RD, LD, a registered dietitian; and Karen Gill, MD, a pediatrician.